rjickyrick/Genre-Identificator/README.md

 * Text features: For each song, we provide a list of tags representing the words that appeared in the lyrics of the song and are human annotated (such as ‘dance’, ‘love’, or ‘never).
-* Audio features: We provide 148 pre-computed audio features that were pre-extracted from the 30 or 60 second snippets of each track, and capture timbre, chroma, and ‘Mel Frequency Cepstral Coefficients’ (MFCC) aspects of the audio.
+* Audio features: We provide 148 pre-computed audio features that were pre-extracted from the 30 or 60 second snippets of each track, and capture timbre, chroma, and ‘Mel Frequency Cepstral Coefficients’ (MFCC) aspects of the audio.
 Each feature is continuous and the values are not interpretable.
 Each song is labelled with its genre, i.e., with a single label from one of 8 possible genre labels:
 ‘Soul and Reggae’, ‘Pop’, ’Punk’, ‘ Jazz and Blues’, ‘Dance and Electronica’, ‘Folk’, ‘Classic Pop and Rock’, ‘Metal’